THE BASICS

 |

-Lifespan-Based Digital Assets slowly lose value over time to represent the real entropy of energy and materials.
-This allows new assets to be generated towards the production of new value without cost.
+Demurrage allows a currency to slowly leave circulation over time to represent the real entropy of energy and materials.
+This allows new funding to be generated towards the production of new value without private costs, without increasing taxation, and without causing inflation. |

 Clicking above will open a post describing Regenerative Currencies through the lens of Doughnut Economics.
 Introduced by Kate Raworth, the "Doughnut" Model is an economic framework for prioritizing social and ecological well-being.